Kayaking in Abel Tasman

 Recommended Kayak Rentals:

-The shortest guided kayaking excursion in Abel Tasman is a half-day (two hours on the water).
-This are ideal if you have children, are short on time, or are only interested in a quick introduction to sea kayaking.
+The shortest guided kayaking excursion in Abel Tasman is a half-day (approximately two hours on the water).
+This is ideal if you have children, are short on time, or are only interested in a quick introduction to sea kayaking.
 Full-day trips include significantly more time on the water (approximately 4–5 hours) and they reach the heart of Abel Tasman National Park via a water taxi.

 Overnight kayaking trips in Abel Tasman are strongly recommended and a highlight of visiting New Zealand.
 It doesn’t get better than watching the sunset over the perfect half-moon shaped Te Pukatea Bay and waking up early for another beautiful day of sea kayaking.
 Overnight trips in Abel Tasman are two or three days with kayak and hike options lasting up to five days.